Malian army clashes with Tuareg rebels for second day in Kidal

 BAMAKO (Reuters) - Malian troops clashed with Tuareg rebels in the northern desert town of Kidal for a second day on Monday, residents said, after the separatists ended a ceasefire with the new government last week.

-The clashes threaten to derail peace efforts in northern Mali and complicate France’s plan to reduce its troop presence in the West African country following a military operation that destroyed an Islamist enclave.

-The fighting began on Sunday afternoon outside a bank in the center of Kidal, with both the military and the MNLA rebels accusing the other of firing first.
+The fighting began late on Sunday afternoon outside a bank in the center of Kidal, with both sides accusing the other of firing first.
 After calm returned overnight, shooting re-started early on Monday morning.

 “The firing began at around 5 o’clock (1 a.m.
 ET) this morning between the army and the MNLA,” said Mohamed Toure, a trader.
 “I have not opened my shop today.”